Introduction: Easy Art Poster

 - Pencils and marker

-I used Photoshop for my final work, but I looked at a few internet pages which you can use if you don’t want to/ can’t get your hands on a copy of Photoshop.
-I highly recommend Photoshop, but for a one-time use it is pretty high effort since you have to sign up for the 7-day free preview and then cancel the subscription-style license.
+I used Photoshop for retouches and sizing up the picture.
+I highly recommend it, even though there are web pages that do the same-ish job and for a one-time use it is pretty high effort since you have to sign up for the 7-day free preview and then cancel the subscription-style license.
+But, its surprisingly easy and inspiring to use.
+And you can do anything with it!

 I found my large poster paper in a crafts store, it’s 72*104cm and the type often used in live model drawing.
-You can choose any size you want to fit in your home, even a wall-sized sheet could work, as long as it’s even slightly translucent and allows you to trace the image.
+You can choose any size you want to fit in your home, even a wall-sized sheet could work, as long as it’s even slightly translucent and allows you to trace the image with a light table or a big window like I did in childhood.

-Clear line-art designs are better if you have less experience drawing freehand, or your chosen backing sheet is on the thicker side and doesn’t show through as much detail.
+Clear line-art designs are better if you have less experience drawing freehand, or your chosen backing sheet is on the thicker side and doesn’t show through as much detail with the light table or window.
+We used search terms like tattoo, line art, drawing and vector art to find the perfect picture.
+You can also make your own poster and edit some photos to match your design.
+Go crazy, but remember, you still have to draw it.

 We chose Pablo Picasso’s War and Peace.
-I think the simplicity of this masterpiece would go great with our workspace and it’s a well-worn art print subject for a reason.
+It's a pretty well-worn art print subject, and for good reason.

 When you have decided what kind of picture you want, try to find highest resolution picture of it from the internet.
 Bigger is better, depending on the size of your poster.
 If you go for a vector art design, resolution doesn’t matter.